The Hunchback of Notre-Dame

 The Hunchback of Notre-Dame (Notre-Dame de Paris, originally titled Notre-Dame de Paris.
 1482) is a French Gothic novel by Victor Hugo, published in 1831.
-It focuses on the unfortunate story of Quasimodo, the Romani street dancer Esmeralda and Quasimodo's guardian the Archdeacon Claude Frollo in 15th-century Paris.
-All its elements—Renaissance setting, impossible love affairs, marginalized characters—make the work a model of the literary themes of Romanticism.
+The title refers to the Notre-Dame Cathedral, which features prominently throughout the novel.
+It focuses on the unfortunate story of Quasimodo, the Romani street dancer Esmeralda, and Quasimodo's guardian the Archdeacon Claude Frollo in 15th-century Paris.
+All its elements—the Renaissance setting, impossible love affairs and marginalised characters—make the work a model of the literary themes of Romanticism.

-The novel has been described as a key text in French literature and has been adapted for film over a dozen times, in addition to numerous television and stage adaptations, such as a 1923 silent film with Lon Chaney, a 1939 sound film with Charles Laughton, and a 1996 Disney animated film with Tom Hulce.
+The novel is considered a classic of French literature and has been adapted repeatedly for film, stage and television.
+Some prominent examples include a 1923 silent film with Lon Chaney, a 1939 sound film with Charles Laughton, a 1956 film with Anthony Quinn, and a 1996 Disney animated film with Tom Hulce.

-The novel sought to preserve values of French culture in a time period of great change, which resulted in the destruction of many French Gothic structures.
-The novel made Notre-Dame de Paris a national icon and served as a catalyst for renewed interest in the restoration of Gothic form.
+Written during a time of cultural upheaval, the novel champions historical preservation.
+Hugo solidified Notre-Dame de Paris as a national icon, arguing for the preservation of Gothic architecture as an element of France's cultural heritage.

 Title

 The novel's French title, Notre-Dame de Paris, refers to Notre-Dame Cathedral.
-Frederic Shoberl's 1833 English translation was published as The Hunchback of Notre-Dame, which became the generally used title in English, referring to Quasimodo, Notre-Dame's bell-ringer.
+Frederic Shoberl's 1833 English translation was published as The Hunchback of Notre-Dame.
+This became the generally used title in English, referring to Quasimodo, Notre-Dame's bell-ringer.
+Victor Hugo was allegedly upset that this translation placed focus on only one character, seeing his novel as a broader plea for the preservation of France's gothic architecture.

 Background

-Victor Hugo began writing Notre-Dame de Paris in 1829, largely to make his contemporaries more aware of the value of the Gothic architecture, which was neglected and often destroyed to be replaced by new buildings or defaced by replacement of parts of buildings in a newer style.
+Victor Hugo initially agreed to write Notre-Dame de Paris in 1828.
+Due to Hugo's other literary projects, the novel fell by the wayside until 1830.
+A primary theme of the novel is that of the value of Gothic architecture, which was neglected and often destroyed to be replaced by new buildings or defaced by replacement of parts of buildings in a newer style.
 For instance, the medieval stained glass panels of Notre-Dame de Paris had been replaced by white glass to let more light into the church.
-This explains the large descriptive sections of the book, which far exceed the requirements of the story.
-A few years earlier, Hugo had already published a paper entitled Guerre aux Démolisseurs (War [declared] on the Demolishers) specifically aimed at saving Paris' medieval architecture.
+A few years earlier, Hugo had already published a paper entitled Guerre aux Démolisseurs (War [declared] on the Demolishers) specifically aimed at saving Paris's medieval architecture.
 The agreement with his original publisher, Gosselin, was that the book would be finished that same year, but Hugo was constantly delayed due to the demands of other projects.
 In the summer of 1830, Gosselin demanded that Hugo complete the book by February 1831.
 Beginning in September 1830, Hugo worked nonstop on the project thereafter.

-Legend has it that Hugo locked himself in his room, getting rid of his clothes to write the novel on time, the idea being he couldn't go outside without clothes.
-However, the validity of the truth of the story has muddled down over time.
+Legend has it that Hugo locked himself in his room, getting rid of his clothes to write the novel on time, the idea being he could not go outside without clothes.